 - Power-ups and Viruses respawn elsewhere if hit by flame

-By default, at the start of a match, each players has 1 bomb (allows for one bomb out at any point in time) and a flame size of 2 (explosions will cover the tile upon which the bomb was placed and 2 additional tiles in each cardinal direction).
+With default options on most maps, at the start of a match, each player has 1 bomb (allows for one bomb out at any point in time) and a flame size of 2 (explosions will cover the tile upon which the bomb was placed and 2 additional tiles in each cardinal direction).

 ||FLAME - increases flame size by 1